yiming-kang/rnaseq_pipe/README.md

 2. Align reads to reference genome and quantify gene expression levels.

 	This builds the SLURM job script from sample metadata.
 Each job requires 8 CPUs and 24GB of memory.
 It allows 32 jobs at maximum running in parallel, depending on the available resources (e.g. CPUs and memories).
+The system may also send notification to user when the run fails or completes.

 	```
 	python tools/build_stage1.py -s metadata/sample_summary.txt \